Shopify/polaris/src/components/AppProvider/README.md

 #### Deprecation rationale

 As of v3.17.0, using `apiKey` and `shopOrigin` on `AppProvider` to initialize the Shopify App Bridge is deprecated.
 Support for this will be removed in v5.0 as the underlying Shopify App Bridge library will be removed from Polaris React.
 Learn more about the [deprecation rationale](https://github.com/Shopify/polaris-react/issues/814).
-Use [`Provider`](https://help.shopify.com/en/api/embedded-apps/app-bridge/react-components/provider) from [`@shopify/app-bridge-react`](https://help.shopify.com/en/api/embedded-apps/app-bridge/react-components) instead.
+Use [`@shopify/app-bridge-react`](https://shopify.dev/tools/app-bridge/react-components#using-app-bridge-react-with-polaris) instead; it provides the same functionality.

 ---

 ## Access to the Shopify App Bridge instance (deprecated)

-To provide access to your initialized Shopify App Bridge instance, we make it available through [React’s `context`](https://facebook.github.io/react/docs/context.html).
-The example below demonstrates how to access the `appBridge` object from React’s `context`, in order to use the [`Redirect` action](https://help.shopify.com/en/api/embedded-apps/app-bridge/actions/navigation/redirect) to navigate:
+To provide access to your initialized Shopify App Bridge instance, we make it available through [React’s `context`](https://reactjs.org/docs/context.html).
+The example below demonstrates how to access the `appBridge` object from React’s `context`, in order to use the [`Redirect` action](https://shopify.dev/tools/app-bridge/actions/navigation/redirect) to navigate:

 ```js
 import React from 'react';